 - No uniform costs – It can cost upwards of $500 per student for uniforms and school shoes per year.

 - No tuckshop/canteen money – if you don’t pack a lunchbox every day you can eat up to $ 50 per week per student.

 - No school fees – depending on state or private school, this can be thousands of dollars per year per student.

-Example of typical school costs for a student in Private school per year.
+Example of typical school costs for a student in a Private school per year.

 *This estimate is based on my child’s experience in a private school for 1 year.
-Cost is approximate and only as a guide.
+The cost is approximate and only as a guide.

 - School Fees per annum – $ 11,000

 - School Uniform – sports x 1 and regular uniforms x 3 – $800

 - Camp & excursion fees are $600